2022 UEFA Champions League final: Previous finals

 In the following table, finals until 1992 were in the European Cup era, since 1993 were in the UEFA Champions League era.

 Venue

 The final was originally awarded to the Allianz Arena in Munich, Germany.
 When the COVID-19 pandemic forced the 2020 final to be relocated from the Atatürk Olympic Stadium in Istanbul to the Estádio da Luz in Lisbon, the Allianz Arena was reawarded with the 2023 final and the 2022 final was given to the original host of the 2021 final, the Krestovsky Stadium in Saint Petersburg.

 Following the Russian invasion of Ukraine in February 2022, UEFA organised an emergency meeting of its executive committee on 25 February, at which it decided to move the final to the Stade de France in Saint-Denis.
 Other cities proposed as replacement hosts were Amsterdam, Barcelona, Munich and Rome.
-This was the first UEFA Champions League final to take place in France since 2006.
+This was the first UEFA Champions League final to take place in France since 2006, where Barcelona secured their second title by defeating Arsenal 2–1.